zetavg/chromium-website/site/chromium-os/developer-library/training/codelabs/dynamic-suite-codelab/index.md

 @param check_hosts: require appropriate live hosts to exist in the lab.
 @param SKIP_IMAGE: (optional) If present and True, don't re-image devices.
 @param file_bugs: If True your suite will file bugs on failures.
-@param max_run_time: Amount of time each test shoud run in minutes.
+@param max_run_time: Amount of time each test should run in minutes.
 """
 import common
 from autotest_lib.server.cros.dynamic_suite import dynamic_suite